• Skip to main content

 1 bottle wine, 1 lemon

-• Stir in spices, sugar and orange peel, and steep with the lid on for 10 minutes.
+• Keeping the heat off, stir in spices, sugar and orange peel.
+Cover with a lid and steep your Glühwein for 10 minutes.

 ½ orange, 3 Tablespoons sugar, 1 cinnamon stick, 3 cloves, 1 cardamom pod

 • Remove the fruit and spices and serve with an optional shot of rum or cognac.
-If wanting to keep warm, return to low heat.
+If wanting to keep your mulled wine warm, return to low heat.

 rum or cognac